 She is a member of the National Association for College Admission Counseling, American Association of Collegiate Registrar and Admissions Officers, and ACT Florida Council.
 In addition to the Area 3 Foundation, she is active with the American Foundation for Suicide Prevention.

-Jody has a B.A. in English Literature and M.S. degree in Education.
+Jody has a B.A. in English & a M.S. in Education

 Toma earned her Bachelor of Music from the University of Miami in 1994.